Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 ## Partial or Non-Standard Network management protocols Implementations

 Some vendors only partially support standard Network management protocols, and proprietary extensions may break interoperability.
-Other vendors might choose non-stanard network management protocol or telemetry protocol such as gnmi(https://datatracker.ietf.org/doc/draft-openconfig-rtgwg-gnmi-spec/), grpc(https://datatracker.ietf.org/doc/html/draft-kumar-rtgwg-grpc-protocol-00).
+Other vendors might choose non-stanard network management protocol or telemetry protocol such as gnmi {{?I-D.openconfig-rtgwg-gnmi-spec}}, grpc {{?I-D.kumar-rtgwg-grpc-protocol}}.
 A significant number of network operators continue to rely on legacy network management mechanisms such as SNMP and CLI.

 ## Lack integration with Network APIs